mortonkuo/Top_4_pct_Titanic_Kaggle/README.md

 Leveraging stepwise linear regression with higher degree terms & interactions (using *stepwise( )*), I was able to choose a few influential features.

 ### 6-5 Model Selection
 Then, I input those influential features to models, and tried combinations of those features in every model.
 The models I tried ranging from Naive Bayes, Linear Regression, SVM, Random Forest, XGBoost to Neural Network.
-Ultimately, I found that Ramdom Forest yielded the best outcome.
+Ultimately, I found that Ramdom Forest yielded the best results.

 Here are a couple of best models I came by.
 Note that I ***didn't even adopt emsemble learning*** but already got a satisfactory top 4% (833/22219) ranking.
 ```R